pcanas/chicago-oejp/index.md

 <img src="img/scatter_oob.png"
      alt="Inspection rates"
      style="float: left; margin-right: 20px; width:350px;" />
-<div style="clear: both;"> </div>

-But we still see that areas with a lower income have a higher rate of going out of business.
+But we can still see that areas with a lower income have a higher rate of going out of business.

 <div style="clear: both;"> </div>